 - Know that divorce and separation do not damage kids; the research shows that conflict does the damage.
-Kids are always better off with in a separated family then in a high conflict family.
+Kids are always better off within a separated family than in a high conflict family.

 Yes, telling your children you are separating is difficult, but a little planning can make a big difference now and into the future.
 A separation is never an easy event to navigate.

 Your kids are worth it!
 They will always be your kids and will be there throughout your life if you treat them well and teach them using your own thoughtful behavior as an example.
 Set the goal of an intentional healthy separation and remember that goal when things get tough!

 If you are having trouble managing your separation and are worried about how it will affect your children, please contact me.

 I do offer a complimentary strategy session.
 Let’s talk so I can review my services and how you can benefit from coaching.